rlivingsus/misc/AllBooks.md

 - Alanson, Craig:
 - Alderman, Naomi: The Power
 - Alderson, Kaia: Sisters in Arms
 - Alexander, Michelle: The New Jim Crow
+- Algeo, Matthew: When Harry met Pablo
+- Al-Kadhi, Amrou: Life as a Unicorn
 - Allen, Nina: The Rift
-- Al-Kadhi, Amrou: Life as a Unicorn
 - Allred, Lance: Longshot
 - Alongi, CM: Citadel
 - Alpert, Steve: Sharing a House with the Never-Ending Man: